 - Humorous versus straightforward

 That depends heavily on your target audience and whether it veers toward the conservative.
 Obviously you should stay away from anything that’s offensive, but in general, audiences respond positively to clever lines that are unexpected or make them smile.
-One study also points to much higher open rates for subject lines readers view as original.
-Still, overly ambiguous lines may lose you fans; one source points to 56 percent better open rates for messages that are very clear as to their intent.
+However, overly ambiguous lines may lose you fans; one source points to 56 percent better open rates for messages that are very clear as to their intent.

 - Emojis versus no emojis